Chattahoochee County, Georgia: Education

 All parts of the county except Fort Benning are zoned to county schools for all grades.
 Fort Benning children are zoned to Department of Defense Education Activity (DoDEA) schools for grades K-8.
 However Fort Benning high school students attend the public high schools in the respective counties they are located in.

+Politics

+As of the 2020s, Chattahoochee County is a Republican stronghold, voting 58% for Donald Trump in 2024.
+For elections to the United States House of Representatives, Chattahoochee County is part of Georgia's 2nd congressional district, currently represented by Sanford Bishop.
+For elections to the Georgia State Senate, Chattahoochee County is part of District 15.
+For elections to the Georgia House of Representatives, Chattahoochee County is part of District 151.